genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 To set up the dynamic rule, go to the DYNAMIC_RULE table and insert a row.
 Run `SendIt -t DYNAMIC_RULE”`

-, where the csv data resides in file called, DYNAMIC_RULE.csv
+Update the event handler
+We now need to create the EVENT_HANDLER which the dynamic rule will call when activated. in the trading_app-eventhandler.kts file add the following text

 **THIS IS JUST STUFF**